cbmarcum/geb-container/README.md

 ```
 #### Host Port

-The Grails project uses an `@Integration` annotation on container tests that injects the port into the test class but we had to create a different approach.
+The Grails project uses an `@Integration` annotation on container tests that injects the port into the test class, but we had to create a different approach.

 There are three ways to set the localhost port to test.

-1. Do nothing and the default is `8080`
+1. Do nothing and the default is `8080`.
 2. Add a `hostPort = 8090` setting to GebConfig.groovy.
-This setting will override the default whenever it it picked up on the test classpath.
+This setting will override the default whenever it is picked up on the test classpath.
 3. Add a class level field to your container test class e.g. `int hostPort = 8000`.
 This will override both the default and the GebConfig.groovy for this test class.
 Note: this only works at the class level and not inside of a test method because it is only checked when the test class is invoked before any test setup or test is ran.

+#### Base URL

+The Grails project always used the `localhost` as the `baseUrl` setting for the container to use and any setting from the GebConfig was ignored.

+There are three ways to set a baseUrl to test.

+1. Do nothing and the default is `http://localhost:$hostPort`.
+2. Add a `baseUrl = "http://groovy.apache.org"` setting to GebConfig.groovy.
+This setting will override the default whenever it is picked up on the test classpath.
+3. Add a class level field to your container test class e.g. `String baseUrl = "http://groovy.apache.org"`.
+This will override both the default and the GebConfig.groovy for this test class.
+Note: this only works at the class level and not inside of a test method because it is only checked when the test class is invoked before any test setup or test is ran.

+`hostPort` setting is ignored anytime a `baseUrl` is configured.